Frequently Recommended Travel Vaccinations

 Asia -higher risk if you are traveling to rural areas, will be outside frequently, or will be traveling for > 1 month

 JE vaccine is is given as a two-dose series, with doses spaced 28 days apart.
 Adults aged 18–65 years can get the second dose as early as 7 days after the first.
 Give the second dose at least 1 week before travel.
-Administer a booster dose at least 1 year after completion of the primary series to travelers who remain at risk for JE infection.
+Administer a booster dose at 11 months after completion of the primary series to travelers who remain at risk for JE infection.

 food and water